fern-demo/akamai-config/fern/markdown-content/v1/Prerequisites/add-edgeworkers-to-contract/edgeworkers-free-trial.md

 Follow these steps to sign up for a trial account that you can use to create and test EdgeWorker functions.

-> 👍 If you already have an {{COMPANY_NICKNAME}} account that includes one of the [supported delivery products](https://techdocs.akamai.com/edgeworkers/docs/limitations) for EdgeWorkers go to [Activate EdgeWorkers in Marketplace](edgeworkers-free-trial.md#activate-edgewokers-in-marketplace).
+> 👍 If you already have an <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> account that includes one of the [supported delivery products](https://techdocs.akamai.com/edgeworkers/docs/limitations) for EdgeWorkers go to [Activate EdgeWorkers in Marketplace](edgeworkers-free-trial.md#activate-edgewokers-in-marketplace).

 1. Navigate to the [Free Trial section](https://www.akamai.com/products/serverless-computing-edgeworkers#free-trial) on the EdgeWorkers homepage.

 2. Fill in the sign up form and click **Submit**.

-3. When your sign up request is approved by {{COMPANY_NICKNAME}}, you’ll receive an email asking you to reset your password and activate your ION trial.
+3. When your sign up request is approved by <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" />, you’ll receive an email asking you to reset your password and activate your ION trial.

 > 👍 Don’t worry!
 We didn't confuse your trial request for EdgeWorkers with Ion.
 A delivery product such as ION is a prerequisite to use EdgeWorkers.
-It's the base layer used to manage your property (domain) on top of which you can stack different {{COMPANY_NICKNAME}} services.
+It's the base layer used to manage your property (domain) on top of which you can stack different <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> services.

 4. Next, review and accept the terms and conditions to get started.
 Then click on **Start Free Trial**.

-   It might take a few moments for {{COMPANY_NICKNAME}} to provision your trial.
+   It might take a few moments for <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> to provision your trial.

-5. Once provisioned, you can use the guided Wizard to onboard your domain with {{COMPANY_NICKNAME}}.
+5. Once provisioned, you can use the guided Wizard to onboard your domain with <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" />.

 <Frame>
   <img src="https://techdocs.akamai.com/edgeworkers/img/evaltier2-v1.png" alt="wizard"/>
 </Frame>

-6. When onboarding is complete, you can activate EdgeWorkers from {{COMPANY_NICKNAME}}'s Marketplace.
+6. When onboarding is complete, you can activate EdgeWorkers from <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" />'s Marketplace.

 # Activate EdgeWokers in Marketplace

-Follow these instructions to activate EdgeWorkers in {{COMPANY_NICKNAME}}'s Marketplace.
+Follow these instructions to activate EdgeWorkers in <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" />'s Marketplace.

-1. Login to {{COMPANY_NICKNAME}} Control center.
+1. Login to <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Control center.

-> 👍 If you don't have an {{COMPANY_NICKNAME}} account and login credentials follow the steps in [Create an EdgeWorkers trial account](edgeworkers-free-trial.md#create-a-edgewokers-trial-account) to create one.
+> 👍 If you don't have an <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> account and login credentials follow the steps in [Create an EdgeWorkers trial account](edgeworkers-free-trial.md#create-a-edgewokers-trial-account) to create one.

 2. Navigate to Marketplace by clicking on the shopping cart icon: